Anatomy of Kubeshark

 Full Architecture

-The Front is a single container deployed at the Control Plane level.
+The Front (Dashboard) is a single container deployed at the Control Plane level.
 It communicates with the Hub to receive consolidated information and serves the dashboard.
 It listens to requests on port 8899.

 All ports are configurable.